greenboxal/doggohub/doc/development/shell_commands.md

 hello
 ```

-In the GitLab codebase, we avoid the option/argument ambiguity by _always_ using `--`.
+In the DoggoHub codebase, we avoid the option/argument ambiguity by _always_ using `--`.

 ```ruby
 # Wrong